Fall 2023 Facilitator Sign-Up is CLOSED

 - Possess a high level of English fluency and deep personal knowledge of US culture

-- Be willing and able to commit to meeting your circle once a week for one hour for 10 weeks (in fall/winter, or 6 weeks in spring/summer)
+- Be willing and able to commit to meeting your circle once a week for one hour for ten weeks (in fall/winter, or eight weeks in summer)

 Orientation and Training